MDHHS-Bioinformatics/poodle/README.md

 - `--gubbins`                     [boolean] Filter out recombinant sites with Gubbins (optional).
 - `--mashtree`                    [boolean] Analyze genomic distances and generate a tree with MashTree (optional).
 - `--logo_report`                 [string] Logo in PNG format to include in the report header, DNA logo used as default (optional).
-- `--poodle_report`               [string] Quarto script to generate the report, "./modules/local/report/poodle_report.qmd" used as default (optional).
 - `--previous_results`            [string]  Path to previous results.
 By default, the pipeline looks for prior Snippy results for the same cluster in the outdir (optional).
 - `--save_snippy_run`             [boolean] Do not publish Snippy run results.
 By default, the pipeline saves the Snippy-run results per sample (optional).
 - `--email`                       [string]  Email address for completion summary (optional).